stashed/docs/docs/concepts/crds/backupsession.md

 #### metadata.labels

-`metadata.labels` holds respective `BackupConfiguration` name as label.
+`metadata.labels` holds respective `BackupConfiguration` name as a label.
 Stash backup sidecar container use this label to watch only the BackupSessions of that `BackupConfiguration`.

 >If you create `BackupSession` manually to trigger a backup instantly, make sure that you have added `backup-configuration: <BackupConfiguration name>` label to your `BackupSession`.
 Otherwise, it will not trigger backup for workloads (those resources that are backed up using sidecar).